Missouri native will round out Bears basketball coaching staff for upcoming campaign

 Cody Seidel is in his third year as the Bears' video coordinator and full-time administrative assistant.

 His appointment to the full-time ranks came after four seasons as a student manager under former head coach Cuonzo Martin and current coach Paul Lusk.
-Seidel became MSU's video coordinator in June 2012 when he replaced current Missouri Southern assistant coach Sam McMahon in that capacity for the Bears.
+Seidel replaced Sam McMahon as video coordinator in June 2012.

 As video coordinator, he coordinates the Bears' video exchange, breaks down MSU and opponents' game film, produces highlight and motivational reels for the team, and assists with summer camps.
 He also works closely with the coaches and team academic counselors, assists with team academic oversight, and provides administrative support during both office hours and practices.